-Nature weaving is a joyous activity that helps children develop fine motor skills but more importantly, it slows the world down and brings them presence.
+Nature weaving is a joyous activity that helps children develop fine motor skills and more importantly, it slows the world down.

 It sounds crazy but presence is sorely lacking in our children’s lives.
 Screen time makes children join a fantasy world where they become numb to time and feeling.
 It takes our kids away from the present.

 - After a big day when your child is feeling exhausted.